rail5/autobuild/manual/autobuild.1.md

     This repository must be configured via the config file The argument should be the name of a Debian repo to push to

+## SIGNING KEY OPTIONS
+-C, \--create-signing-key

+    Create a new package signing key

+-D, \--delete-signing-key

+    Delete an existing package signing key

+-E, \--key-email

+    Specify email address to use for the signing key

+-N, \--key-name

+    Specify name to use for the signing key

 # AUTHOR
 rail5 (andrew@rail5.org)